ptahproject/ptah/README.rst

 Documentation can be found in ptah/docs directory.

-You can ask for help on #pyramid.
+On irc, use the freenode network and find us on channeld, #ptahproject and #pyramid.

 License
 -------

-Ptah is offered under the BSD3 license included in all packages.
+Ptah is offered under the BSD3 license.

 Authors
 -------

-Ptah is written by Python enthusiasts who do not want compromise.
+Ptah is written by Python enthusiasts who refuse to compromise.